Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Modelling

 Recently, \cite{abbott2021population} estimated the local BNS event rate density as $\dot{\rho}_{0,{\rm BNS}} = 320^{+490}_{-240}\,{\rm Gpc}^{-3}\,{\rm yr}^{-1}$ based on the GW observations during the first half of the third observing (O3) run \citep[see][for a review of $\dot{\rho}_{0,{\rm BNS}}$]{mandel2021}.
 Hereafter, if not otherwise specified, $\dot{\rho}_{0,{\rm BNS}}$ used in our calculations are simply set as the median value of the GW constraint by the LIGO/Virgo Collaboration (LVC), i.e., $\dot{\rho}_{0,{\rm BNS}} \simeq 320\,{\rm Gpc}^{-3}\,{\rm yr}^{-1}$.

-BNS mergers can be thought as occurring with a delay timescale with respect to the star formation history.
-The Gaussian delay model \citep{virgili2011}, log-normal delay model \citep{wanderman2015}, and power-law delay model \citep{virgili2011} are main types of delay time distributions.
-Among these three delay models, the log-normal delay model is one of the favored one to explain the observations of sGRBs \citep{sun2015}.
-We therefore only adopt the log-normal delay model as our merger delay model and the analytical fitting expression of $f(z)$ is presented as Equation (A8) in \cite{zhu2021kilonova}.
+BNS mergers can be thought as occurring with a delay timescale with respect to the star formation history. {{The Gaussian delay model \citep{virgili2011}, log-normal delay model \citep{nakar2006,wanderman2015}, and power-law delay model \citep{virgili2011,hao2013,davanzo2014} are main types of delay time distributions.}} {{\cite{sun2015} suggested that the power-law delay model leads to a wider redshift distribution of BNS merger than other two models, while recent observations on sGRBs by \cite{zevin2022,fong2022,oconnor2022,nugent2022} supported power-law delay more.
+Although many debates, for simplicity,}} we only adopt the log-normal delay model as our merger delay model and the analytical fitting expression of $f(z)$ is presented as Equation (A8) in \cite{zhu2021kilonova}.
 With known redshift distribution $f(z)$, we randomly simulate a group of $n_{\rm sim} = 5\times 10^6$ BNS events in the universe based on Equation (\ref{equ:merger_rate}).
 For each BNS event, we then generate its EM emissions.
-We briefly assume that all of BNS events in the universe would only power three main types of EM signals, i.e. the sGRB, the jet afterglow, and the kilonova.
-We note that sGRBs are only used in the discussion of GW-triggered ToO observations in Section \ref{sec:too}.
-Our viewing-angle-dependent semianalytical model of sGRB emission follows \cite{song2019} and \cite{yu2021}.
+We briefly assume that all of BNS events in the universe would only power three main types of EM signals, i.e. the jet afterglow, the kilonova, and the sGRB. {{We assume that cosmological kilonovae are AT2017gfo-like with the consideration of the viewing-angle effect, while the properties of afterglows are consistent with those of cosmological sGRB afterglows.
+The modeling details of redshift distribution, jet afterglow and kilonova emissions of BNS mergers has been presented in \citetalias{zhu2021kilonovaafterglow}.}} Our viewing-angle-dependent semianalytical model of sGRB emission follows \cite{song2019} and \cite{yu2021}.
 The signature of sGRBs depends on the on-axis equivalent isotropic energy $E_0$, the core half-opening angle $\theta_{\rm c}$, and the latitudinal viewing angle $\theta_{\rm view}$, while the afterglow emission has a dependence on four additional parameters, i.e. number density of interstellar medium $n$, power-law index of the electron distribution $p$, fractions of shock energy distributed in electrons, $\varepsilon_{e}$, and in magnetic fields, $\varepsilon_{B}$.
 Furthermore, the kilonova emission is only determined by $\theta_{\rm view}$.
 According to the distributions of above parameters as described in \citetalias{zhu2021kilonovaafterglow} in detail, one can randomly generate the EM emission components for each simulated BNS event.